Rustic Hoppy

 Dave,

-always sending out good stuff and I enjoy it.
+You are always sending out good stuff and I enjoy

-of this award in peace time has diluted the value and meaning it was supposed
+award in peace time has diluted the value and meaning it was supposed to

 "Section